habuka036/wakame-vdc-wiki/en/install-guide.md

 ##### Configure the GUI

 The GUI is a rails application that requires its own database.
-Create it and initialize its tables using rake.
+Create it and initialize its tables using Rake.

     mysqladmin -uroot create wakame_dcmgr_gui
     cd /opt/axsh/wakame-vdc/frontend/dcmgr_gui/